bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 The '[-t]', '[num threads]', and '[args...]' arguments are only valid when running a script.
-The '-t' flag is used to indicate that the script should be run with the specified number of threads.
-If the flag is omitted, then the script will be run with a single thread by default.
+The '-t' flag is used to indicate that the script should be run with the specified integer number of threads.
+If the flag is omitted, the script will be run with a single thread by default.
 If the '-t' flag is used, then it MUST come immediately after the script name, and the [num threads] argument MUST come immediately afterwards.